Below are some useful websites that you could explore when you are at home.

 Juniors – Click here to visit the site.

-If you enjoy exploring the internet click here to find a list of safe websites for you to use.
+If you enjoy exploring the internet click here for some useful advice.

-The main program we will be using is called Scratch and can be downloaded from here.
+The main program we will be using is called Scratch and can be accessed from here.

 When editing images we use a free alternative to Photoshop called Paint.net.
 It can be downloaded from here.